Catch and Release | Pack it in Pack it Out | Leave No Trace

 Frying Pan River Fishing Information

-Headwaters Section - near Carbondale, CO
+Headwaters Section - near Basalt, CO

 The headwaters of the famous frying pan river are some of the most enjoyable places to fish and explore in Colorado.
 Packed full of a variety of willing trout that will rise to dry flies and readily take nymphs, the upper section holds some excellent waters to build confidence and learn the sport of fly fishing.